Please remove this section when submitting your homework.

 in the quantmod

-package; 2) write your own
+package; 2) write your own function to calculate the moving average.

-utilize AI tools to help you write the code.
+questions, you can utilize AI tools to help you write the code.

-[10 Points] The ElemStatLearn
+[10 points] The ElemStatLearn

 package [CRAN